Prasannakumar019/astar2dgrid/README.md

     def __str__(self):
         return '{0}({1}, {2})'.format(
             type(self).__name__, self.initial, self.goal)

-Nodes
-This is the Node in the search tree.
-Helper functions (expand, path_actions, path_states) use this Node class class Node:
+class Node:
     "A Node in a search tree."
     def __init__(self, state, parent=None, action=None, path_cost=0):